 After following all the steps above, you will be granted access to your wallet.

-And that’s how easy it is to set up your own My Ether Wallet.
+And that’s how easy it is to set up your own MEW wallet!

 You should have a clear understanding of the pros and cons of MyEtherWallet when compared to other wallets.
-And now be able to decide which wallet you should use.
+Also, to be able to decide which wallet you should use.

-If you decide to use My Ether Wallet, then you can quickly create your own MEW wallet using the step-by-step process in this guide.
+If you decide to use MEW, then you can quickly create your own MEW wallet using the step-by-step process in this guide.

 No matter which wallet you use, you must always keep your private key safe.
 If your private key gets stolen or lost, you risk losing all your crypto!

 So, is MyEtherWallet safe?
 This and other wallets are as safe as you want them to be.
-MEW offers good security, but the safety of your private key is your responsibility.
+MEW offers good security, and while there have been some slight issues in this regard in the past, it would seem that, as of late, there are no significant concerns.
+Remember - at the end of the day, the safety of your private key is your responsibility.